-Land and shallow water, selected diving work, gardens, compost heaps...
-Rings, tools, keys, survey marks…Almost anything metal.
+Land and shallow water, gardens, compost heaps...
+Rings, tools, keys, survey marks…Almost anything containing metal.

 Metal detecting is prohibited on Historic Reserves, although permission is usually granted on a case-by-case basis.

-Please note, I do not locate buried power cables etc.
+Please note, I do not locate buried power cables, water lines or other utilities.

 East coast from Whangarei north to Kaitaia, Incl Karikari/Tokerau, Doubtless Bay, Mangonui, and Bay of Islands.